Can You Use Expired Tea Bags?

 Brewed tea could still last up to 6 months.
 However, this depends on how the tea is stored and handled.
 If the brewed tea is kept in the fridge in an airtight container, it could last five days.
 If kept in the refrigerator without airtight storage, it could last 72 hours.

-If brewed tea is kept in the freezer, the tea could stay up to 6 months.
-Although, tea left at room temperature for 8 hours might not be safe.
+If brewed tea is kept in the freezer, it can last up to 6 months.
+However, tea left at room temperature for 8 hours might not be safe.

 What Happens If You Drink Expired Tea?

 Drinking expired tea might not have any dangerous or adverse effects on a person.
-Often, the manufacturer-specified expiry date indicates that the tea would give the best taste and aroma until that date and might not give you the best results after that day.
+The manufacturer-specified expiry date often indicates that the tea would give the best taste and aroma until that date and might not give you the best results after that day.

-Drinking expired tea might give you a dull taste and aroma but might not be particularly dangerous to your health.
-The expiry date mainly covers quality and not taste most of the time.
+Drinking expired tea might give you a dull taste and aroma but might not be dangerous to your health.
+The expiry date mainly covers quality, not taste, most of the time.

 Can You Get Food Poisoning From Tea?

 Yes, food poisoning can be gotten from tea.
-Although, there are infrequent to have cases of food poisoning from tea.
-This is because tea is typically brewed at a sufficient temperature which is enough to kill pathogens.
+However, there are infrequent cases of food poisoning from tea.
+This is because tea is typically brewed at a sufficient temperature to kill pathogens.
 However, certain instances could make a person get food poisoning from tea, such as:

 • Iced tea: Iced tea could lead to food poisoning due to germs in the refrigerator or if not adequately handled.

-• Low temperature: When the tea is brewed at a low temperature, the temperature might not be sufficient to kill whatever bacteria or pathogens are on the tea bags, leading to food poisoning.
+• Low temperature: When the tea is brewed at a low temperature, the temperature might not be sufficient to kill the bacteria or pathogens in the tea bags, leading to food poisoning.

 • Leaving tea out for too long may also cause food poisoning.
 If tea is left to sit for too long, the coliform bacteria build up and could lead to nausea, vomiting, etc.